BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 percentage = (minute * 100) / 60   # percentage of an hour
 ```

-Everything from the `#` to the end of the line is ignored--it has no effect on the execution of the program.
+Everything from the `#` to the end of the line is ignored—it has no effect on the execution of the program.

 Comments are most useful when they document non-obvious features of the code.
 It is reasonable to assume that the reader can figure out *what* the code does; it is more useful to explain *why*.